the French flag Immanuel Kant

 Youth

-Kant was born in 1724 in Königsberg, Germany, into a modest background.
-He was the fourth child in a large family, with ten brothers and sisters.
-His father, a saddler, worked with leather.
+Kant was born in 1724 in Königsberg, Germany, into modest circumstances.
+He was the fourth child in a large family of eleven.
+His father was a saddler who worked with leather.

 He studied at the Collegium Fridericianum, then entered the University of Königsberg at the age of sixteen.
-He wanted to study theology, but also took courses in mathematics and philosophy, which introduced him to the thought of Leibniz.
+He wished to study theology, but also attended courses in mathematics and philosophy, through which he encountered the thought of Leibniz.

-He discovered the thought of Newton, and became interested in physics and astronomy.
+He discovered Newton and developed an interest in physics and astronomy.

-At the age of twenty-six, he had to interrupt his studies, following the death of his father, to earn a living.
-As a tutor, he gave lessons to wealthy families.
-This phase of his life lasted nine years, and he wrote his first Dissertation: Thoughts on the True Estimation of Living Forces.
+At twenty-six, the death of his father forced him to interrupt his studies and earn a living.
+He spent nine years as a private tutor to wealthy families, during which time he wrote his first dissertation: Thoughts on the True Estimation of Living Forces.

-His thinking was then turned towards the natural sciences and mathematics.
-From this period dates, for example, a Universal Natural History and Theory of the Heavens, and a reflection on earthquakes.
+His thinking at this stage was oriented towards the natural sciences and mathematics.
+From this period date, for example, a Universal Natural History and Theory of the Heavens and a reflection on earthquakes.

-In 1755, he became a teacher at the University of Königsberg; he was not paid by the state, but by his pupils.
-He taught as a Privatdozent (private tutor) in a public institution.
+In 1755, he began teaching at the University of Königsberg, paid not by the state but by his students.
+He lectured as a Privatdozent — a private lecturer within a public institution.

-This was because he did not win a public competition, but was appointed after publishing his second dissertation, A New Exposition of the First Principles of Metaphysical Knowledge.
+He had not won a public competition, but was appointed following the publication of his second dissertation, A New Exposition of the First Principles of Metaphysical Knowledge.

 statue of Kant in Königsberg